 The project main goals are:

-1. To train and sensitize the women of the Kichwa indigenous communities about the importance a healthy and balanced diet based on the products present in each family’s chakra;
+To train and raise awareness the women of the Kichwa indigenous communities about the importance of a healthy and balanced diet based on high nutritional products present in each family’s chakra;

-2. To promote female economic empowerment through the production and sale of high quality Amazonian food products obtained from the transformation of yuca, plantain, chonta and cocoa into gluten-free flours first, and then into gluten and lactose-free sweet, biscuits and energizing snacks;
+To promote female economic empowerment through the production and sale of high-quality Amazonian food products obtained from the transformation of yuca, plantain, chonta and cocoa into gluten-free flours first, and then into gluten and lactose-free sweet, biscuits and energizing snacks;

 Women who will take part in food education workshops